jmal98/ansiblecm/DEMO.md

 with the playbook and iterate changes on the machines.

-When your ready to shutdown the machines:
+When you're ready to shutdown the machines:

 ```bash
 docker rm -fv web1 web2 web3 db1